hakimbdev/OaklaneMallWeb/README.md

 ## 📄 License

-This project is created for Oaklane Mall.
+This project is created for Oaklane Store.
 All rights reserved.

 ---

-**Built with ❤️ for Oaklane Mall**
+**Built with ❤️ for Oaklane Store**